Pakasuchus

 Pakasuchus is a genus of notosuchian crocodyliform distinguished by its unusual mammal-like appearance, including mammal-like teeth that would have given the animal the ability to chew.
 It also had long, slender legs and a doglike nose.
-Pakasuchus lived approximately 105 million years ago, in the mid-Cretaceous.
 Fossils have been found in the Galula Formation of Rukwa Rift Basin of southwestern Tanzania, and were described in 2010 in the journal Nature.
+Pakasuchus is originally considered to lived approximately 105 million years ago, in the mid-Cretaceous, but later age of site is reconsidered to the late Cretaceous, Cenomanian to Campanian instead.
 The type species is P. kapilimai.
-Pakasuchus means "cat crocodile" (paka meaning "cat" in Kiswahili) in reference to its catlike appearance and probable behavior.
+Pakasuchus means "cat crocodile" (paka meaning "cat" in Kiswahili) in reference to its catlike skull.